nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The `delete person` command allows you to delete the specified person from TruthTable.
 The person deleted will be removed from the [persons section](#persons-section).
 Let us run through an example on how you can delete a person in TruthTable.

 Suppose you want to delete Alex Yeoh from your application.
-Identify the index number of `Alex Yeoh` in the application (1 in the image below).
+Identify the index number of "Alex Yeoh" in the application (1 in the image below).
 First, identify the index number of your classmate in the [persons section](#persons-section).
 If you are not able to find their name, refer to [find command](#finding-a-person-find-person) on how you can find them.

 Then, enter the command `delete person 1`.

-If done successfully, you should see that the person `Alex Yeoh` has been removed under the [persons section](#persons-section).
+If done successfully, you should see that the person "Alex Yeoh" has been removed under the [persons section](#persons-section).

 ![Delete Person Example](images/DeletePersonExample.png)